aaviraj/blog/README.md

-# blog
+# Blog.
-blog app built using MERN stack
+Building my personal Blog app using MERN stack.
+This project is incomplete.
+I have done nothing significant yet.